If you have ever searched for new job opportunities, it’s likely you felt that your job applications were disappearing into a big black hole.

 A few hours after you submit your application, pick up the phone and call the recruiter.
 Even the best resume in the world will not help your cause if it gets lost in a recruiter’s ATS.

 Before you call, practice your pitch and get clear about your USP.
+Invest in a few hours of job interview coaching.
 Figure out what makes you uniquely suitable for the role.

 Here’s a pitch example: